-Apprentices are invited to join us for a three month exposure program.
-Our apprenticeship begins anytime from May through the end of July and runs through the middle of October culminating in our regional Sukkot festival.
+Apprentices are invited to join us for an experiential program for 3-5 months.
+Our apprenticeship begins anytime from May through the beginning of July and runs through the middle of October culminating in our regional Sukkot on the Farm festival.

-We are in our second year of cultivating our land for apprenticeships, farm to school programming and Jewish festivals and rites of passage.
+We are in our third year of cultivating our land for apprenticeships, farm to school programming and Jewish festivals.
 This is a great opportunity to help build the grounds for a village, and get our perennial food systems started.
-Throughout the year, we are immersed in community education, building, farming, and the production of Jewish region-wide land-based festivals including our popular Sukkot on the Farm Festival of Impermanence, Shavuot on the Mountain, and Sugar and Shmooze Gathering.
+Throughout the year, we are immersed in community education, building, farming, and the production of Jewish region-wide land-based festivals including our popular Sukkot on the Farm Festival, Shavuot on the Mountain, Sugar and Shmooze Gathering, and Farm to Plate Shabbat Dinners.

 - Crop planning, propagation, harvesting,